-On line payments may be made by electronic funds transfer/ACH through Tuition Management Systems.
-The Bursar also accepts your money order, personal check (unless you have been advised otherwise,) or wire transfer.
-All checks should be payable in US dollars & drawn on a US bank.
+Online payment may be made to Bursar by electronic funds transfer (ACH) through Tuition Management Systems (TMS/Nelnet).
+The Bursar also accepts your money order, personal check (unless you have been advised otherwise), or wire transfer.
+All paper checks should be in US dollars and drawn on a US bank.
 Please do not mail cash.
 A completed Bursar Worksheet must accompany your payment if you have made any adjustment to the balance originally shown on your e-bill.

-Failure to pay by the due date will result in a progressive late fee as well as a hold on registration.
-Remember that the due date is the date by which the payment must be received.
-Barnard cannot be responsible for lost, late, or misdirected mail.
+Failure to pay by the due date will result in a progressive late fee as well as a hold on registration, campus housing and dining.
+Remember that the due date is the date by which the payment must be *received.* Barnard cannot be responsible for lost, late, or misdirected mail.
 Pay online at barnard.afford.com, or allow at least 10 days for postal mail delivery & processing.

-Financial aid grants and any loans (less loan origination fees imposed by your lender) may be deducted from the semester charges in order to calculate the balance due.
+Financial aid grants and any loans (minus loan origination fees imposed by your lender) may be deducted from the semester charges in order to calculate the balance due.
 Use the Bursar Worksheet to reflect any adjustments to the balance shown on your bill, and submit the Worksheet to Bursar with your payment or by scan to email@example.com.

-Privileges of the College, including moving into campus housing, issuing of transcripts and diplomas, and administration of examinations, are not available to any student who is delinquent in the payment of her College bills.
+Privileges of the College, including moving into campus housing, dining services, issuing of transcripts and diplomas, and administration of examinations, are not available to any student who is delinquent in the payment of her College bills.
 When bills are not paid in full by their due date or satisfactory arrangements for their payments have not been made with the Bursar, the student will not be allowed to register and may be required to withdraw from the College.